-In simple terms the drainage concept comprises the following components:
+In simple terms the drainage concept comprises the following components

 - The Landowner shall construct "cut off" drains/kerbing/pipe work to contain all stormwater runoff from the Lot to each individual site.
 Landowners shall not discharge stormwater runoff nor allow stormwater runoff to flow onto adjacent property unless a designated drain reserve or drainage easement has been created for the purpose of providing a drainage outlet. - All runoff from a lot shall be directed to a private drainage detention basin located, within the Lot (indicative locations shown in Figure 1).
 The detention basins are intended to retain runoff to enable gross sediments to settle and to reduce the peak flow leaving each Lot.
-The detention basin shall include outlet pipework designed to restrict the outliow from the basin into the road reserve or drainage easement/reserve, hence reducing soour to the outlet flow path.
-The outlet pipework shall also include a "baffle" designed to reduce the outliow of floating debris and pollutants from the detention basin. - Permissible drainage outflow from each individual Lot is specified in table 1 below.
-Outflows have been determined as 50% of the estimated predevelopment flow from the entire catchment proportioned for the post development individual Lot area.
-The outflow will be through pipework that will connect into a bubble up pit at drain invert where it will discharge into the spoon and vidrains in the road reserve. - Each detention basin shall include a minimum of "dead" storage (ie storage in detention basin below outlet pipe invert level) of 20m2 per Gross Ha, with the depth of "dead" storage not exceeding 300mm.
-This storage corresponds to the average 1 day rainfall during the "winter" months of June, July and August, based on a total average "winter" rainfall of 230mm and a post development coefficient of runoff of predictions. - In addition each basin shall include 'live storage' above the invert of the outlet pipe to compensate the 20 year peak design flow.
+The detention basin shall include outlet pipework designed to restrict the outflow from the basin into the road reserve or drainage easement/reserve, hence reducing scour to the outlet flow path.
+The outlet pipework shall also include a "battle" designed to reduce the outflow of floating debris and pollutants from the detention basin. - Permissible drainage outflow from each individual Lot is specified in table 1 below Outflows have been determined as 50% of the estimated predevelopment flow from the entire catchment proportioned for the post development individual Lot area.
+The outflow will be through pipework that will connect into a bubble up pit at drain invert where it will discharge into the spoon and v-drains in the road reserve. - Each detention basin shall include a minimum of "dead" storage (is storage in detention basin below outlet pipe invert level) of 20m3 per Gross Ha, with the depth of "dead" storage not exceeding 300mm.
+This storage corresponds to the average 1 day rainfall during the "winter" months of June, July and August, based on a total average "winter" rainfall of 230mm and a post development coefficient of runoff of 80%. - In addition each basin shall include 'live storage' above the invert of the outlet pipe to compensate the 20 year peak design flow.
 The total basin volume shall be the sum of the dead and live storage volumes.
 Indicative basin locations and outlet drainage concepts are provided in Figures 1 and 2 respectively.
-Table 1 shows the indicative detention basin volumes required for each Lot. - Lot owners shall be responsible to construct the lot drainage detention basins and outlet pipework and where applicable all other necessary drainage works as specified by the Local Authority.
-In addition, Lot drainage detention basins shall be maintained by the lot owner to ensure volumetric requirements are provided at all times. - Wetland plantings should be encouraged within the lot drainage basins to improve water quality and aesthetics - The basins shall be designed so that outflows from larger storms (greater than 20 year storm event) can enter the outlet drainage system without damage to the basin.
+Table 1 shows the indicative detention basin volumes required for each Lot. - Lot ownere shall be responsible to construct the lot drainage detention basins and outlet pipework and where applicable all other necessary drainage works as specified by the Local Authority.
+In addition, Lot drainage detention basins shall be maintained by the lot owner to ensure volumetric requirements are provided at all times. - Wetland plantings should be encouraged within the lot drainage basins to improve water quality and aesthetics - The basins shall be designed so that outflows from larger storms (greater than 20 year storm event) can enter the outlet drainage system without damage to the basin or the outlet drainage system.
+This may typically take the form of a wair or bypass on the detention basin